 Why don't you start your own plumeria collection now?
 You have more choices and varieties if you grow them from seeds.

 If you Google plumeria or frangipani seeds online, you will find several websites that sell them online.
-Prices vary.
-I got mine at US$2.99 for five seeds.
+For example, you can find the dark red-black flower variety on Amazon.com.

 These cuttings started to show sign of new life after about a week of planting.

-Plumeria Trivial: Have you Smelled the Many Fragrances of Frangipani?
+Trivia: Have You Smelled the Many Fragrances of Frangipani?

 Various varieties of frangipani or plumeria will smell differently.
 With its rich and sensual floral fragrance, the cosmetic industries had been using it for years.

-If you have not smelled the real frangipani before, here are some of the perfumes that feature frangipani in its composition.
-Not so close to the real thing, but good enough!
+If you have not smelled the real frangipani before, here are some of the perfumes that featured frangipani in its composition.
+The fragrance is not like the real thing but good enough!

 - Coco and Beige by Chanel